AlexLevkov/code-sync/README.md

 ## 🛠️ Usage

-1. Create a new project by clicking the top nav link.
+1. Create a new project or choose from the public examples.
 2. Edit a project via the gear icon.
-3. Enter a project by clicking on the preview box.
+3. Share the project room URL and work together.

 ## ⭐ Features